Gulag: Formation and expansion during Stalin's rule

 Although these massive relocation processes were successful in transferring a large potential free forced labor work force to places where it was needed, that is about all it was successful in doing.
 All of the "special settlers", as the Soviet government referred to them, lived on starvation level rations, and as a result, many people starved to death in the camps, and anyone who was healthy enough to escape tried to do just that.
 This situation forced the government to give rations to a group of people which it was hardly getting any use out of, and as a result, it was just costing the Soviet government money.
 The OGPU quickly discovered the problem, and in response, it began to reform the dekulakisation process.
 In an attempt to prevent mass escapes from the colony, the OGPU started to recruit prisoners who lived inside it, and it also set up ambushes around popular escape routes.
 The OGPU also attempted to raise the living conditions in these camps in order to discourage people from actively trying to escape from them, and kulaks were told that they would regain their rights in five years.
 Even these revisions ultimately failed to resolve the problem, and as a result, the dekulakisation process was a failure because it did not lead to the creation of a steady forced labor force for the government.

-The Gulag was officially established on April 25, 1930, as the GULAG by the OGPU order 130/63 in accordance with the Sovnarkom order 22 p.
+The Gulag was officially established on 25 April 1930, as the GULAG by the OGPU order 130/63 in accordance with the Sovnarkom order 22 p.
 248 dated April 7, 1930.
 It was renamed as the GULAG in November of that year.
 The hypothesis that economic considerations were responsible for mass arrests during the period of Stalinism has been refuted on the grounds of former Soviet archives that have become accessible since the 1990s, although some archival sources also tend to support an economic hypothesis.
 The 1931–32 archives indicate the Gulag had approximately 200,000 prisoners in the camps; while in 1935, approximately 800,000 were in camps and 300,000 in colonies.
-Gulag population reached a peak value (1.5 million) in 1941, gradually decreased during the war and then started to grow again, achieving a maximum by 1953.
+The Gulag population reached a peak value (1.5 million) in 1941, gradually decreased during the war and then started to grow again, achieving a maximum by 1953.
 Besides Gulag camps, a significant amount of prisoners, which confined prisoners serving short sentence terms.